 Start with your degree

 It all goes back to that degree of yours – it’s the surest way to get a raise.
 If you have previously earned some college credit, but never completed your degree, the Complete 2 Compete program was established to help you.
 The C2C program helps Mississippi adults like you return to complete their degrees.
-Once accepted into the program, you’ll be eligible for the C2C Grant and you’ll receive the support of a C2C Coach – who will help guide you through the process of completing your degree.
+After getting accepted into the program, you’ll receive the support of a C2C Coach who will help guide you through the process of completing your degree.
+Eligible program participants can even receive a renewable C2C Grant to help cover the cost of tuition and related expenses.
+This grant is only available for eligible C2C returning adult students.

 And once you have completed your degree, you’ll be ready to schedule a meeting with your boss and show him/her exactly why you are worth even more money now.